hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - A. P. Arya, 1997:  *Introduction to Classical Mechanics*, 2d edition.
 Pearson.

 - M. Bailyln, 1994:  *A Survey of Thermodynamics*.
 AIP Press.

+- R. Balescu, 1975:  *Equilibrium and Non-Equilibrium Statistical Mechanics*.
+Wiley.

+- R. Balian, 1992:  *From Microphysics to Macrophysics:  Methods and Applications of Statistical Physics*, vol. 2.
+Translated by Dirk ter Haar.
+Springer Texts and Monographs in Physics.
+Original French edition, 1982; reprinted in Springer's Theoretical and Mathematical Physics series, 2007.

 - A. Bettini, 2016:  *A Course in Classical Physics 2--Fluids and Thermodynamics*.
 Undergraduate Lecture Notes in Physics.
 Springer.